sleepypig2003/lanbon-l8/README.md

-For the dimmer, I received a strange plate which seems to use different GPIO pins.

-  - GPIO 26 --- seems to affect the backlight level of the plate, not the red moodlight
-  - GPIO 27 --- seems to be the same as above
+For the dimmer plate, the behavior of the GPIO pins seem to have a different effect for my plate.
+I can't find a mood light GPIO pin, instead most GPIO pins sometimes affect the backlight level instead, including GPIO pins that worked as the relay and mood light pins on the switch plate.
+For instance, adding a slider to GPIO pins 12,13,26,27,32,33 all seem to result in the changing of the LCD backlight.
+Additionally the LCD backlight does not turn off automatically, the LCD stays on indefinitely.